Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Convergence analysis

 \section{Convergence analysis}

-In this section, we present convergence results for the proposed algorithms, demonstrating their rates of convergence and the necessary conditions to {convergence toward a $\varepsilon$-stationary point of the function $P(x)$, to be defined in \eqref{maxfunction}}.
-We consider two important {case for the} risk function.
-We begin with a basic setting of the nonconvex strongly-concave formulation and {establish} the convergence of \textbf{HCMM-1}.
-We then address a more {relaxed scenario of nonconvex-PL risk functions, } and establish the convergence of \textbf{HCMM-2}.
+In this section, we present convergence results for the proposed algorithms, demonstrating their rates of convergence and the necessary conditions to \cblack{convergence toward an $\varepsilon$-stationary point of the function $P(x)$, to be defined in \eqref{maxfunction}}.
+We consider two important \cblack{cases for the} risk function.
+We begin with a basic setting of the nonconvex strongly-concave formulation and then address a more relaxed scenario of nonconvex-PL risk functions.
 The key assumptions supporting the proofs are listed below.